computacenter-com/ansible-community-call-solutions/2025-10-14-migrate-roles-to-collections/README.md

 ansible-playbook demo-environment.yml -e delete=true
 ```

+> This is only necessary if you want to run the playbooks for demo purposes.

 ## How-to

 > The solution is already achieved (the old `roles` folder is still there, although it is not used anymore)!
 Remove the `collections` folder and follow the steps below for a new demo.

 Follow these steps for demo walkthrough.

-1.
-    Create new collection (in a playbook-adjancent folder):
+1. Create new collection (in a playbook-adjancent folder):

     ```console
     ansible-galaxy collection init computacenter.demo --init-path collections/ansible_collections
     ```

-2.
-    Move the role to the collection and adjust the name (as folders and files in collections only support underscores!):
+2. Move the role to the collection and adjust the name (as folders and files in collections only support underscores!):

     ```console
     mv roles/welcome-html collections/ansible_collections/computacenter/demo/roles/welcome_html
     ```

-3.
-    Create folder for *filter* plugins in the collection:
+3. Create folder for *filter* plugins in the collection:

     ```console
     mkdir collections/ansible_collections/computacenter/demo/plugins/filter